WolfyzDBois-Student/Aliases/README.md

 > [!IMPORTANT]
 > If you don't know what "moulinette" is then this repo won't be of much use to you.

-> [!TIP]
-> Everything has been tested, however, unexpected behaviors in particular situations may have escaped us.
-> If you find a bug or have ideas, open an Issue/PR

 ## How to use aliases

 An alias is a shortcut that allows you to make several specific requests in one, which makes your life easier.